dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 crossfeed = on
 ```

-Naturally, you can combine crossfeed with chorus and reverb, and you can also
+Naturally, you can combine crossfeed with chorus and reverb.
+You can also set
+`crossfeed` to `light`, `normal`, or `strong` according to your preference, or
-specify a custom crossfeed amount if you're not happy with the default value
+specify a custom crossfeed amount as a percentage from 0% (no crossfeed) to
-of 40%:
+100% (collapse the stereo image to mono):

 ```ini
 crossfeed = 50